David Rasche: Early years

-He worked as a writer and teacher, including teaching English for two years at Gustavus Adolphus College in Minnesota.
-He performed for two years in Chicago's Second City improvisation group after studying there, and he also helped fund Victory Gardens Theater in Chicago, investing $1,000.
+Rasche worked as a writer and teacher, including teaching English for two years at Gustavus Adolphus College in Minnesota.
+He performed for two years in Chicago's Second City improvisation group after studying there, and he also helped fund Victory Gardens Theater in Chicago.

-After Second City, he starred in the Organic Theater's 1974 production of David Mamet's Sexual Perversity in Chicago, which established the playwright's characteristic blend of earthy, sometimes brutal dialogue.
+After Second City, Rasche starred in the Organic Theater's 1974 production of David Mamet's Sexual Perversity in Chicago, which established the playwright's characteristic blend of earthy, sometimes brutal dialogue.

-He began appearing on television and films in 1977, making his film debut in 1978 in An Unmarried Woman, directed by Paul Mazursky.
+Rasche began appearing on television and films in 1977, making his film debut in 1978 in An Unmarried Woman, directed by Paul Mazursky.
 The following year, he had a small part in Woody Allen's Manhattan.

-He played a terrorist in the 1983 television film Special Bulletin.
+Rasche played a terrorist in the 1983 television film Special Bulletin.
 He appeared on the Miami Vice episode "Bushido" (first aired November 22, 1985) as a KGB agent attempting to capture a former colleague of Lt.
 Castillo (Edward James Olmos).
 During his subsequent starring role on Sledge Hammer! his character often made jokes about Miami Vice.

-Rasche played Petruchio to Frances Conroy's Kate in a production of Shakespeare's The Taming of the Shrew directed by Zoe Caldwell at the American Shakespeare Theatre in Stratford, Connecticut in the mid-1980s.
+Rasche played Petruchio to Frances Conroy's Kate in a production of Shakespeare's The Taming of the Shrew directed by Zoe Caldwell at the American Shakespeare Theatre in Stratford, Connecticut, in the mid-1980s.